• Installation

 Plywood, recycled felt, vegetable tanned leather, vintage lace and linen textiles.

-Guidance card and sample items concealed below the flaps in the tea table designed and fabricated by the artist.
+Example items concealed within the flaps in the tea table designed and fabricated by the artist.

-Guidance card and sample items concealed below the flaps in the tea table designed and fabricated by the artist.
+Example items concealed within the flaps in the tea table designed and fabricated by the artist.

 Design in Mental Health Awards Logo 2019_Logo.jpg